cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-hexo-site.md

 # Deploy a Hexo site

 [Hexo](https://hexo.io/) is a tool for generating static websites, powered by Node.js.
-It is fast, simple, powerful and flexible, rendering Markdown files into static web pages via Node.js
+Hexo's benefits include speed, simplicity, and flexibility, allowing it to render Markdown files into static web pages via Node.js.

 In this guide, you will create a new Hexo application and deploy it using Cloudflare Pages.
 You will use the `hexo` CLI to create a new Hexo site.